 Impact measurement consists of regular follow-ups to ensure that public officers:

-- Have used the SEMA citizen feedback reports in their team meetings
+Have shared the SEMA citizen feedback reports with colleagues

-- Have shared the SEMA citizen feedback reports with colleagues
+Have used the SEMA citizen feedback reports in their meetings

-- Have made concrete improvements to their office or services based on the SEMA citizen feedback reports (i.e. improved the waiting area, changed staff, provided a training)
+Have made concrete improvements to their office or services based on the SEMA citizen feedback report

 Through our time of collecting citizen feedback at the different institutions, we have received numerous comments from citizens and the public service providers.